 Global Career Seminar in Canada (0.5 credits) – February Reading Week

 Global Career Seminar in Japan (0.5 credits) – 10 days in early August

 Global Internship in Japan (0.5 credits) – 16 days in mid-late August

 Group D: Courses Focusing on Cross-Cultural Skills and Knowledge Content

-Two courses taken at U of T (1.0 credits) that have cross-cultural focused skills and knowledge content.
+Three courses taken at U of T (1.5 credits) that have cross-cultural focused skills and knowledge content.
 This includes courses in the language, literature, beliefs or practices of a culture other than the student’s own.

 Additional CCC courses taken in Group C can count towards the Group D requirements.
 Eligible courses for the Certificate Program are assessed on an individual basis, contact us to make an advising appointment and learn more about completing the Certificate Program!